cv007/avr-size-plus/README.md

 Uses avr-readelf to provide the memory information needed.
 The executable file will need to be in the same folder as the toolchain provided avr-readelf.
 The only optional argument is `-d` to see debugging information and all avr-readelf output.
 The avr-readelf is called twice with first the `-S` option for section info, then `-s` for symbol info.
 The program was compiled and tested on a Linux pc that is based on Ubuntu 16.04 LTS.
 No compiler options were used, and the resulting binary is 64bit in my case (and is the executable in this repository).

+This utility only deals with the common/typical sections, so if there are additional sections created that do not live in the common sections (.text, .data, etc.) then these secction(s) will not be counted.

 Additional info can also be added in the future, such as a function list, object list, sorted by address or size, grouped by section, etc., to give an idea of what functions or objects are taking the most flash and ram.

 ### to compile